shruti-thorat0715/Student_Registration/README.md

 For any questions or feedback, feel free to reach out:

-Your Name : shruti thorat
+Your Name : Shruti Thorat
+            Sakshi Shipkule
+            Prajkta More

 Email: shrutithorat767@gmail.com